ryokbys/nap-doc/docs/force_fields/DNN.md

 !!!
 Note
-    The format of `in.params.desc` file has changed from the previous one at around May 2019, where the species are written directly by their acronym name such as *Si* not by species-ID (digit 1-9).
+    The format of `in.params.desc` file has changed from the previous one at around May 2019 to the style where species are written directly by their acronym name such as *Si* not by species-ID (digit 1-9).
 If you want to use the previous-format `in.params.desc`, you should modify it by replacing species-ID with species name.